 Welcome to Lehigh!

 Orientation aims to help your transition to college life.
 This is your chance to meet your new classmates and the student Orientation Leaders, learn about Lehigh’s academic and social expectations, and have fun!
-As a commuter student, you will participate in the full four-day Orientation program which will take place from Thursday, August 20 – Sunday, August 23, 2020.
+As a commuter student, you will participate in the full four-day Orientation program which will take place from Thursday, August 24 – Sunday, August 27, 2023.
+The Orientation schedule will be available in summer 2023.

 Helpful Tips and Resources